Anglophone Crisis: 2023

-On January 1-2, following President Paul Biya's announcement in his New Years' speech that the Cameroonian military was crushing the Ambazonian rebellion, separatists moved to enforce local lockdowns.
+On 1–2 January, following President Paul Biya's announcement in his New Years' speech that the Cameroonian military was crushing the Ambazonian rebellion, separatists moved to enforce local lockdowns.
 The Cameroon Armed Forces announced that it had deployed scores of troops to Oku, Kumbo and Jakiri, Northwest Region, and claimed to have killed 11 separatists.
 The Ambazonia Defence Forces (ADF) announced that the separatists had expanded their territorial grip and that the war would continue.

-On February 1-3, separatists carried out a string of attacks in Bamessing, Oku, Nkambe, Kumbo, Kom and Nkambe, using improvised explosive devices (IEDs).
+On 1–3 February, separatists carried out a string of attacks in Bamessing, Oku, Nkambe, Kumbo, Kom and Nkambe, using improvised explosive devices (IEDs).
 The Cameroonian military said that several civilians were killed or abducted, while some military vehicles were also destroyed.
 Ambazonia Restoration Forces commander Sagon Jaguar said in a video that his forces had destroyed five military vehicles in Bamessing using IEDs.
+On 25 February, nineteen athletes were wounded in multiple explosions during the Mount Cameroon Race of Hope.
+The Ambazonia Defence Forces (ADF) claimed responsibility, saying that their primary target had been Cameroonian elite forces.

+In the days leading up to the 12 March Cameroon senatorial election, separatists blocked roads and carried out a string of lethal attacks against military vehicles.
+Battles were recorded in Tadu, Bamenda, Ndop, Wum, Jakiri, Oku, Bambili, Sabga, Mamfe, Menji and Tiko.
+The Cameroonian Army said that two dozen separatists had been killed, while acknowledging the loss of several military vehicles.
+The SDF said that the clashes had made it impossible for its candidates to campaign.

+On 1 May, separatist fighters attacked a checkpoint in Matouke, Littoral Region, killing five soldiers or police officers and one civilian, and wounding many others.
+The separatists seized soldiers' clothing, weapons and ammunition before heading back into bordering Southwest Region.
+A small group of separatists from Ambazonia Liberation Council claimed responsibility.
+The attack was regarded as notable because Matouke is located less than 40 kilometers from Douala, the economic capital of Cameroon.
+In Mamu near Ekona, Muyuka, at least six people were killed and more were wounded in a raid by the Cameroonian Army.